spacetimeengineer/spacetimeengine/README.md

 Status
 ======
 Currently this project is in a state of development but core functions are stable.
 Repo and code need cleaning.
+1.)
+Some of the metric examples are incorrect I think.
+I have been running tests for days now.
+2.)
+Working of redundant calculations issue.
+Almost done.
+3.)
+Repo is poor, this will be fixed after redundant calculations are removed.

 Prerequisites
 =============